wbschlosser/atgMonitor/README.md

 atgMonitor
 ==========

-This is a simple script i made to help monitor a transfer to a new order system.
+This is a simple script I made to help monitor a transfer to a new order system.